Substra/substra-documentation/docs/source/documentation/concepts.rst

 Once a compute plan is submitted to the platform, its tasks are scheduled to be executed on each organization.

-On each organization, Substra fetches the assets needed for the first task, builds the Docker image of the algorithm and creates a container with the relevant assets.
+On each organization, Substra fetches the assets needed for the first task, builds the Docker image of the function and creates a container with the relevant assets.
 The task executes and Substra saves its outputs.
-Afterwards, every task **from the same compute plan** that uses the same algorithm is executed in the same container.
+Afterwards, every task **from the same compute plan** that uses the same function is executed in the same container.

 Asset preparation
 ^^^^^^^^^^^^^^^^^^

 The first step of the task execution is to fetch the necessary assets.
-These include the inputs (e.g. the algorithm or opener files), the output of other tasks (input artifacts of the task) and data samples.
+These include the inputs (e.g. the function or opener files), the output of other tasks (input artifacts of the task) and data samples.

 The assets, data samples excluded, come from the file systems of the organizations.
 If they are stored on other organizations, they are downloaded over HTTPS connections.
-(for examples, an algorithm submitted on another organization).
+(for examples, a function submitted on another organization).

 All the organization data is stored on the organization storage solution (MiniO).
 The task data samples are downloaded from the organization storage solution to the organization filesystem which may take a long time if the dataset is large.
 Note that data samples never leave the organization.